GalenaHill/BikeDistributorConsoleApp/README.md

         b.
 Each ILineItem type _has_ a IProductInfo type and additional properties describing the sales transaction (price, quantity, discount amount, line sales total etc.);

         c.
-Each product **IProductInfo** type contains properties describing the product (name, brand, model, product discount codes, etc.);
+Each product IProductInfo type contains properties describing the product (name, brand, model, product discount codes, etc.);

         d.
-At the &quot;aggregate&quot; (i.e. non-line item level), a sales order can also contain a variety of other &quot;data&quot; points such as information about the customer, order dates, sub totals, tax rates, information about shipping / delivery etc.
+At the aggregate (i.e. non-line item level), a sales order can also contain a variety of other data points such as information about the customer, order dates, sub totals, tax rates, information about shipping / delivery etc.

 The reality of the sales process is such that discounts are advertised / displayed at the point of sale level (pre-sales order completion).
 Discount issuance is a business policy driven event subject to a variety of factors which may compel sellers to introduce ever changing discount mechanisms in order to compete and &quot;move&quot; inventory.